-When you ask students to engage in giving or accepting formative feedback, you should explain that seeking out feedback is the mark of a mature composer, not the act of someone who needs remediation.
-Experts also use feedback differently, as a way to help them recognize and solve problems in a text, but not necessarily as a definitive solution to those problems.
+When you ask students to engage in giving or accepting formative feedback, explain that seeking out feedback is the mark of a mature composer, not the act of someone who needs remediation.
+Experts use feedback as a way to recognize and solve problems in a text, but not necessarily as a definitive solution to those problems.

 Ways to provide formative feedback